 - More than one person can estimate a single criterion.

 - Go to the user you want to assign a criterion to estimate.

 - Click +Criterion, then choose the criterion that you want to assign them from the list.

 - A user can estimate more than one criterion.

 After setting up your prioritization system, you can go on and start collaborating with your teammates in prioritizing the issues in your company’s backlog.

-While evaluating, a team member can ask a question on issues they do not understand to anyone on the board.
+- While evaluating, a team member can ask a question on issues they do not understand anyone on the board.

-A member who is asked a question receives an email notification.
-The same applies for members involved in a discussion if there are any updates to a discussion.
+- A member who is asked a question receives an email notification.
+The same applies to members involved in a discussion if there are any updates.

 Part of analyzing the prioritization results involves checking how your team’s opinions on what issues your company should prioritize are aligning.
-You can check this by going to Alignment.
+You can check this by going to the Alignment section.

-This gives you and team the chance to check areas where your opinions are not aligned and quickly discuss them to find why and resolve the discrepancy.
+This gives you and your team the chance to check areas where your opinions are not aligned and quickly discuss them to find out why and resolve the discrepancy.